MicrosoftDocs/sdk-api/sdk-api-src/content/tapi/nf-tapi-tapirequestdrop.md

 ### -param hwnd

-TBD
+Handle to the Windows process that issued this request.

 ### -param wRequestID

 Pointer to a 32-bit integer value that contains the ID of the call request.

-#### - hWnd

-Handle to the Windows process that issued this request.

 ## -returns